3 Murals of Taapuna - Punaauia - French Polynesia - 2025

 Hitia’a College - French Polynesia - 2023

-The legend of Queen Teura tells that she ruled over the valley of Fara’ura, where the coastal inhabitants would come to gather fe’i (banana).
-To gain the queen’s permission, they had to bring seawater as proof of their maritime origin.
-If someone failed to respect this condition, the queen would become angry and punish them severely.
-This story, tied to nature and traditions, served as an inspiration for our mural.
+The legend of Queen Teura tells of her ruling over the Fara'ura Valley, where coastal people came to gather fe'i (a type of fennel).
+To gain the queen's permission, they had to bring seawater as proof of their maritime origins.
+If anyone failed to meet this requirement, the queen would become angry and punish them severely.
+This story, intertwined with nature and tradition, served as inspiration for our mural.

 Tunnel Henri IV - Paris - France - 2023